 Balance Your Class Load, Times, and Location

 Georgia Northwestern Technical College (GNTC) offers a wide variety of degree, diploma, and technical certificate programs of study, each requiring different courses for completion.
-A full list of programs offered at GNTC and their requirements can be found online on GNTC’s webpage by clicking on the Academic tab and then All Programs or Catalog.
-Also, academic advisors are available to answer questions about program completion requirements.
-For a list of academic advisors, visit GNTC's website and click on the Current Students tab to find the Advisors List.
+Academic advisors are available to answer questions about program completion requirements.
 Keep in mind that, to be a full-time student, you must enroll in 12 credit hours per academic term.
-However, to graduate in a timely manner, you should consider enrolling in at least 15 semester credit hours each Fall and Spring semesters.
+However, to graduate in a timely manner, you should consider enrolling in at least 15 semester credit hours each fall and spring semesters.

 Balance Your Course Selection and Course Load